vexedmoth/dotfiles/README.md

 ## Enable Touchpad Tap

+*By default Wayland enables touchpad.
+This is just needed for X11:*

 Check if [libinput](https://wiki.archlinux.org/title/libinput) is installed in our system.
 If not, install it.

 List devices and check if touchpad is listed.